Adopted 2014 Budget Review

 Staff recommends a shift in the open space program, working towards more a proactive open space management program and a more strategic land acquisition program focusing on critical corridors to help connect community and regional trails.
 Staff recommends the development of a comprehensive open space management plan that better addresses maintenance needs.
 Staff is proposing that efforts focus initially on the development of this comprehensive management plan and then returning with further recommendations during 2014 in preparation for the 2015/2016 Budget.
 Staff recommends through the mid-year budget review process that funds be identified to prepare a management plan and proceeding forward with this shift in the overall open space program (i.e., greater emphasis on maintenance and more strategic land acquisitions).

-The public is welcome to attend and provide feedback the public meeting on the 2014 Budget on Sept.
-9.
+Citizens provided feedback during the public meeting on the 2014 Budget on Sept.
+9, 2013.